ZhangJingru-Ruby/ZhangJingru-Ruby.github.io/_posts/2025-06-08-post-guidance.md

 git push origin main
 ```

-Your post will appear automatically under the corresponding section in `/work/`, `/notes/`, or the tag archives!
+The post will appear automatically under the corresponding section in `/work/`, `/notes/`, or the tag archives!

 ---